airtai/faststream/.faststream_gen/kafka/Subscriber/index.md

 # Basic Subscriber

-To start consuming from a Kafka topic just decorate your consuming function with a `#!python @broker.subscriber(...)` decorator passing a string as a topic key.
+To start consuming from a Kafka topic, just decorate your consuming function with a `#!python @broker.subscriber(...)` decorator, passing a string as a topic key.

-In the folowing example we will create a simple FastStream app that will consume `HelloWorld` messages from a **hello_world** topic.
+In the folowing example, we will create a simple FastStream app that will consume `HelloWorld` messages from a **hello_world** topic.

 The full app code looks like this: